 Yes, concept cars don’t make it past the show floor 99% of the time.
-And yes, much of it is purely marketing hype, rather than practical design.
-With that being said, concept cars, like the Prototype 10, can also give us a peek into the minds of car designers.
+And yes, much of it is purely marketing hype, rather than a practical design.
+Concept cars, like Prototype 10, can also give us a peek into the minds of car designers.

 Design director Karim Habib thinks of this latest creation as a demonstration of the potential that all-electric vehicles can provide.
 Evocative designs of the past are deemed impractical by today’s standards because of the limitations of traditional motors.

 He says this concept car “hints at the potential for Infiniti to adopt rigid, modular platforms with flat floors to underpin every one of its new electrified vehicles.”

 Let’s take a moment to talk about how impressive this blast from the past is on the outside.
 It immediately transports you back to the humble beginnings of races during the 40s and 50s.
 Cars were a lot heavier back then, so they needed to be smaller and more streamlined.

 The Infiniti concept car hugs the ground and is very short which would make handling a breeze–if it were operational.
 While the overall look of this car wouldn’t vibe with the majority of consumers, some features definitely would.

 Check out the angled air intakes at the front.
 These would replace the traditional front grill.
 This design could realistically be what Infiniti’s future electric vehicles incorporate in the future.
 The headlights may even be viable features, as LEDs can output a ton of light within a small space.